MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 are no clashes with what else has gone on trunk.

 .. note::
-    Linked tickets will need to be tested together as discussed :ref:`here <tesinglinked>`.
+    Linked tickets will need to be tested together as discussed on the :ref:`Committing Linked Tickets page<tesinglinked>`.

 .. tab-set::